wd5gnr/Elf-RcForth/readme.md

--ROT     (a b c -- c a b) - Rotate top of stack to 3rd position DEPTH    ( -- a)          - Get number of items on stack .        (a -- )          - print top of stack as signed integer
+-ROT     (a b c -- c a b) - Rotate top of stack to 3rd position DEPTH    ( -- a)          - Get number of items on stack .        (a -- )          - print top of stack as signed integer .-       (a -- )          - like . but no space after
-U.       (a -- )          - print top of stack as unsigned integer
+U.       (a -- )          - print top of stack as unsigned integer U.-      (a -- )          - like U. but no space after
 X.	 (a -- )              - print top of stack as unsigned integer with 0x or 0# prefix EMIT     (a -- )          - print top of stack as ascii character EMITP    (a -- )          - print top of stack as printable character